Hora (dance): Israeli horah

 To start the dance, everybody forms a circle, holding hands or interlocking arms behind their backs or on their shoulders, and steps forward toward the left with the right foot, then follows with the left foot.
 The right foot is then brought back, followed by the left foot.
 This is done while holding hands and circling together in a fast and cheerful motion to the left.
 Large groups allow for the creation of several concentric circles, or a large spiral formation.

 In the early days, horah was popular mainly in kibbutzim and small communities, often continuing for hours.

 The horah became popular in group dances throughout Israel, and at weddings and other celebrations by Jews in Israel, the United States, United Kingdom, and Canada.
-The dance appeared in North America in the early 20th century, well before modern Israeli independence, brought directly from Eastern Europe by Jewish immigrants.
+The dance appeared in North America in the early 20th century, well before the modern creation of the state of Israel, brought directly from Eastern Europe by Jewish immigrants.

 At Jewish weddings during the horah it is customary to raise the bride and groom, each on their own chair and holding a handkerchief between them, following Jewish tradition.
-This is also done at b'nai mitzvah, where the honoree and sometimes his, her or their family members are also raised on a chair, copying the wedding tradition.
+This is also done at b'nai mitzvah, where the honoree and sometimes his or her family members are also raised on a chair, copying the wedding tradition.

 The song "Hora", sung by Avi Toledano, who represented Israel in the Eurovision Song Contest 1982, is based on this dance.